plone/plone.app.mosaic/README.rst

 Plone Mosaic
 ============

-TL;DR; Plone Mosaic provides modern TTW content views for Dexterity content types and pluggable framework for smart layouts.

-This package provides modern layout editor with blocks_ and tiles_ based layouts for Dexterity content types for Plone 4.3 and newer.
+**Plone Mosaic** allows you to define global site layouts and override them on specific contents or sections.
+You can then compose the content of the page using the Mosaic editor.

+The Mosaic editor lets you insert blocks (a.k.a. tiles) into the content of the page so that you can easily build custom composite pages for your contents on the fly.

+**Plone Mosaic** works with Plone 4.3 and later.

-The notable features (with the help of blocks_) include:
+The notable features (with the help of tiles_ and blocks_) include:

 - custom layout behavior for Dexterity content types
 - WYSIWYG inline layout editor for custom content layouts